Make-School-Courses/SPD-1.01-Engineering-Careers-1/README.md

 ## Course Description

-This course focuses on engineering careers, particularly on how to prepare for technical interviews.
-You'll be able to clearly walk an interviewer through your thought process, clearly craft code on a whiteboard, and check your work to show improvements and drawbacks.

-You will also hone your resume and LinkedIn profiles to highlight your most recent accomplishments.
-You'll use these stunning upgrades to your resume and portfolio, to connect with 2-3 industry professionals to hear what their experinece was like while interviewing for companies and begining their careers.
+This course focuses on engineering careers, particularly on learning the different types of engineers, problems they solve, tools they use, how they fit into the macro structure of an organization.
+Students will also focus on solving coding challenges and preparing for technical interviews.

 **[Course Tracker](http://make.sc/trackspd1.01)**